 - Social media accounts: Changing the passwords to your social media accounts is important – as is considering the possibility of potentially “unfriending” or blocking your spouse’s access to view the account.
 This can be particularly true if you have engaged in any behaviors or formed any new relationships that you would prefer your spouse not to know about.
 You don’t want your spouse to be able to easily gather any evidence that he or she may be able to use against you during the divorce proceedings.
 It is also wise to simply consider taking a break from social media altogether during the divorce process.
 It will always be there after your divorce is finalized, and taking a break may save you a great deal of stress and potential difficulty in the meantime.

-If you have a joint bank account, do not change the password until you talk to your lawyer.
+- Bank accounts: If you have a joint bank account, it is best not to change the password to access the account until you talk to your lawyer.
 In certain cases, changing the password on a joint account and blocking your ex from accessing it can create serious complications.
 Once you have talked to your lawyer, and they have given you the go-ahead, you can change the password.

 - Computer passwords: If you and your spouse share a desktop computer at home, you may want to consider deleting any of your private information or browsing history from that computer and then obtaining your own personal laptop or another computer to use going forward.
 You might be surprised at the information your spouse can gather from a shared computer, and it’s simply not worth the risk.